mueller-solutions/mueller-solutions.github.io/src/content/blog/unlocking-ai-best-tools-trends-for-small-businesses.md

 ---
-title: "Unlocking AI: Best Tools & Trends for Small Businesses"
+title: 'Unlocking AI: Best Tools & Trends for Small Businesses'
 posted: 2024-12-01T15:05:11.012Z
 excerpt: "Unlock your small business's potential with AI!
 From chatbots to predictive analytics, discover how these tools can streamline operations and elevate your marketing game.
 Don't get left behind!"
-image: "/images/small-business-office-brainstorming-ai-strategies.png"
+image: '/images/small-business-office-brainstorming-ai-strategies.png'
 ---

 ## Understanding AI: What It Means for Small Businesses